uimm258/shopping-list-modules-day/README.md

 #### Created for the Thinkful EI Program.

-Please reference the startup instructions within your curriculum.
+Please reference the startup instructions within your curriculum.# shopping-list-store-day-Hongni